 We got rid of a futon that was awkwardly placed, a desk that we only used to store other things we didn’t use, and a china cabinet that we not only didn’t much care for, but was a magnet for clutter.
 We pared down our movies and books to those we actually wanted.
 I’m even in the process of selling off my old NES, SNES, and Gamecube because I don’t use them and can play those games on a Wii instead, getting rid of a veritable mountain of old consoles and cartridges.
 It seems like we kept items around because of emotional attachment or the idea that someday, we’d find a use for it.
 Well, it’s just stuff.
 Stuff doesn’t really matter.
 “The stuff you own ends up owning you.”

 What does matter is that we now have a guest room we can actually walk through.
 We have a gaming room that feels like it, not like a dumping ground for things we can’t bring ourselves to be rid of.
 Our downstairs closet can actually be walked through without attempting to reenact scenes from Cirque du Soleil.
-In short, our house is much more functional as a home instead of a storage space unit we live in.
+In short, our house is much more functional as a home instead of an aabsolute self storage unit we live in.